tbedford/Notes/ndp-local.md

 * Also assumes you have `brew` installed and running
 * Assumes you have cloned NDP locally (git clone https://github.com/Nexmo/nexmo-developer.git)
 * Assumes you are running on a Mac (tweaks required if not)
+* Assumes you know how to create GitHub Personal Access Tokens (PATs)

 ## Authentication